Empower Her Through Education

 JĀSÖN® is standing with CARE, helping mothers and communities shape bright futures for girls as they strive to do more.

-Explore the features and stories below to learn more about the barriers to girls’ education, and how you can join our fight to give girls around the world the futures they deserve.
+Explore the features and stories below to learn more about barriers to girls’ education, like child marriage, and how you can join our fight to give girls around the world the futures they deserve.

 One student leader shows how education can open doors to her dreams.